 Travellers must wear masks in public places such as on flights, public transport, businesses and public buildings.

-Many hotels and guesthouses around Sri Lanka are opening up to travellers.
+Hotels and guesthouses around Sri Lanka are opening up to travellers.
 Restaurants and cafés are open in most areas.
-Public gatherings such as exhibitions, conferences, parties, indoor and outdoor events, carnivals, musical shows, and processions are currently banned.
 Physical distancing, respiratory etiquette and venue capacity limits are encouraged.

 Each country has different restrictions for travellers arriving from abroad.
 For information relevant to your situation, keep up to date with local government announcements.

 In the UK from October 2021, international travel restrictions will apply under a simplified two-tier system.
 Countries are either listed as 'red' (must quarantine on arrival in the UK) or 'green' (good to travel).
-And the good news is that Sri Lanka has gone green!
+And the good news is that Sri Lanka is GREEN!
 Find out more about UK travel restrictions here.

 NOTE: This information is general and restrictions are subject to change, so keep in touch with the latest official advice from your local government and Sri Lankan authorities.

 WHEN IS THE BEST TIME OF YEAR TO TRAVEL IN SRI LANKA?

 It may sound cliche, but Sri Lanka is genuinely a year-round holiday destination.
 If you're after a bit of sun and surf, you're good to travel in any month!
 The seasons vary quite a lot across the country, with the chance of rain across certain areas at any time of the year.
 On our Sri Lanka group tours we cover a large part of the country, so you’re sure to get beautiful sunshine with some chance of rain all year round.
 For more detailed information, check out our Ultimate Guide to Backpacking Sri Lanka.